 Content Covered Here

-Reasons We Love Bisquick Chicken Pot Pie
+Why We Love This Bisquick Chicken Casserole

-- It’s beyond easy to make.
-When I say “impossible easy chicken pot pie”, I mean it!
-There’s not a pie crust to deal with – the baking mix forms an unforgettably flaky crust.
+When I say easy “impossible easy chicken pot pie“ recipe, I mean it!
+There’s no pie crust to deal with – the baking mix forms an unforgettable flaky crust. - Great use for leftovers.

-- Great use for leftovers.
-We like to use baked chicken tenderloins or shredded rotisserie chicken.
+We like to use oven baked chicken tenderloins or shredded rotisserie meat. - No need to make a crust from scratch.

-- No need to make a crust from scratch.
-Since it’s made with Bisquick, you can whip up a savory and flaky pot pie in no time.
+Since it’s made with Bisquick, you can whip up a savory and flaky bisquick chicken casserole quickly. - It’s budget-friendly.

-- It’s budget-friendly.
 Most of the ingredients for this casserole are pantry staples, so you can easily whip up a delicious dinner that won’t break the bank.

 Ingredient Notes and Substitutions

-- Pie crust – To make the pot pie crust, you’ll need Bisquick mix.
+- Pie crust: To make the pot pie crust, you’ll need Bisquick mix.
 You can use gluten-free Bisquick if you want to make a gluten-free pot pie casserole.

 Are you a fan of easy dinner casseroles?